Is dark energy necessary for the sustainability of traversable wormholes?: Concluding remarks

-In the geometrical representation, we have analyzed different energy conditions and investigated the effects of coupling constant $\beta$ on the WH structure.
-At the outset we show that a sustainable WH could not be possible for a $\Phi^{\prime}(r) =0$ thereby ruling out WHs with vanishing tidal forces.
+In the geometrical representation, we have analyzed different energy conditions and investigated the effects of the coupling constant $\beta$ on the WH structure.
+At the outset we show that a sustainable WH could not be possible for a $\Phi^{\prime}(r) =0$ thereby ruling out WHs with vanishing tidal forces as is the case in the standard theory.
 Subsequently by considering $\Phi(r) = \log \left(1+\frac{r_0}{r}\right)$, we show that viable WH solutions exist provided that the coupling parameter $\beta$ is constrained as $-6 \pi <\beta <-3 \pi$.
-In Fig. \ref{fig1}, we showed that the shape function $b(r)$ in Eq. (\ref{bb3}) satisfies all the necessary requirements, but the NEC is violated throughout the spacetime and consequently the violation of WEC also.
+In Fig. \ref{fig1}, we showed that the shape function $b(r)$ in Eq. (\ref{bb3}) satisfies all the necessary requirements, but the NEC is violated throughout the spacetime and consequently the violation of WEC also occurs.
 This is welcome in WH geometry and physics.
 Finally, we consider $b(r) = \frac{r_0^2}{r}$ as a form function and derive the stress energy tensor components.
 In this process the obtained redshift function $\Phi(r)$ in (\ref{eq43}) is finite everywhere.
 This is a clear indication that spacetime has no event horizons.
 Moreover, we have shown that the WEC is satisfied throughout the entire spacetime by considering a negative value of coupling constant $\beta < -6 \pi $.
+In addition to our investigations into energy conditions, we also delved into the repulsive effect of gravity.
+Our findings revealed that the existence of repulsive gravity results in a negative deflection angle.
+To validate this phenomenon, we introduced the concept of the photon deflection angle on the WH.
+As documented in \cite{Panpanich:2019mll}, when photons are subjected to repulsive gravity, this deflection angle becomes negative within the spacetime.
+Importantly, it is worth noting that the deflection angle consistently maintains negative values across all values of $r_0$ in the three solutions.
+This consistent negativity can be interpreted as a manifestation of the repulsive gravity effect.

-This study shows that the Casimir stress energy is an ideal candidate for the study of wormholes and in future work we shall consider its effect in other modified gravitational field theories.
+This study shows that the Casimir stress energy is an ideal candidate for the study of WHs and in future work we shall consider its effect in other modified gravitational field theories.

 \